 A long-term blogger friend of mine Choclette who has been blogging as long as I have, won her first long-overdue blogging award for Best Food Blogger in The Food Awards 2016.
 I cannot express how happy I am for her.
 She is well grounded, genuine and her recipes distinct and original - I mean check out her Chocolate Marmite Brownies or Chocolate Dukkah!.
 I became first acquainted with Choclette in 2009 through her then blog Chocolate Log Blog, but these days she blogs at Tin and Thyme: Tales from a Cornish Kitchen.
 Funnily enough we met up last week by coincidence as we both got invited by Cranks to attend The Vegetarian Society's Cookery School in Cheshire.

 Which brings me to 2 - when I got back home from the 'Vegan Toolkit Cookery' course I also came back not just with a handful of vegan recipes, but also bag of goodies thanks to the Vegetarian Society.
 I have been a member of the Vegetarian society for over 10 years, so this experience which I will write more about was real exciting for me.
 It wasn't just a gimmick or a tick box exercises that I've been there, done that.
 No it was much more for me.
-I like everything in the bag, but my favourite by far has to be Suma Chilli flakes, its an ingredient I use most of the time.

 When I got a chance I checked my e mails as I had been without the Internet for a couple of days.
 I got an e mail from the stunning Adi who blogs over at Vegetarian Courtesy that I had won her first blog contest.
 The challenge was to identify the vegetables in her new header and the prize a quirky art commission.
 It took me two guesses, the dark fruit was the one the right side got many of us baffled.
 This is the final result.
 I love it, though she has been rather kind and made me slimmer, I am a lot more curvier.
 Had I not changed my blog header earlier this month, this would have been it.